Emil-Gruenwald/IndividualProjectHL/README.md

 An isometric puzzle game where the main game mechanic involves optical illusions, and manipulating level elements to complete puzzles.

+Problem: Create an accurate clone of the monument valley games that will allow me to build my own levels/ideas.

+Question: How can you create logic to handle 3d isometric projections and how to pathfind between them?
+In addition, how can you create the optical illusion using an isometric perspective that the game relies on?

 User: Me

 Features: